 If you’re not signed up for our newsletter, we encourage you to do so, as it is another way we share updates on the new tools coming soon.
 To sign up, go to the top of this page at the “Stay Informed” section.

 Utility payments don’t go into the General Fund like property taxes.
-Money from the utility bill stays in a closed loop, going right back into the water, wastewater, and stormwater systems.
+Money from the utility bill stays in a closed loop, going right back into the water, wastewater, trash, and stormwater systems.
 This revenue keeps the systems working today and funds the improvements needed for tomorrow.

 Timeline